defended-net/malwatch/README.md

 - On Demand and Real Time scans.
 - Leading performance with resource usage profile delivered in ~22 MiB memory alongside low cpu footprint even under full load.
 - Comprehensive malware signature set.
+- Submit feature to upload new malware samples.
 - Simple yet powerful API to integrate with your backend and platform.
 Ideal to improve threat intelligence.
 - Flexible alerting capability with built-in support for PagerDuty, e - mail and custom JSON.
 Use the API to easily add your own!
 - Complete control over the outcome of malware with the help of `actions`.
 We include `alert`, `quarantine`, `clean` and `exile` but custom ones can be defined.